agrrajag/agrrajag.github.io/_posts/2020-02-18-Techno-Tiki.md

 *Source: <a href="https://www.raspberrypi.org/forums/viewtopic.php?t=167896">https://www.raspberrypi.org/forums/viewtopic.php?t=167896</a>*

  Since these are digital data feeds, we can place multiple sensors on the same one-wire input pin circuit.
-Power is sent to the temperature sensors using the 3.3v power pin to the power feeds on the sensors.
-For data, a 4.7k ohm resister is placed between the 3.3v power feeds and the data lines of the first sensor in the series.
+Power is sent to the temperature sensors using the 5v power pin to the power feeds on the sensors.
+For data, a 4.7k ohm resister is placed between the 5v power feeds and the data lines of the first sensor in the series.
 The rest of the data lines connect to that same feed without needing any additional resistors.
 The data line then connects back to the GPIO4 pin on the raspberry Pi.
 The ground lines go back to the ground pin on the Pi.

+ I originally mentioned connecting the sensor voltage wire to the 3.3v pin, however, this appeared to not be enough voltage with the amount of wire we had being used.
+Switching to the 5v allowed data to pass.

  From there, we would set up two applications on the Pi - one to collect and store the data, and the other to read the stored data and render a dashboard and calculations from the temperature array.
 Since the temperature sensors display in Celsius, we would want to run calculations to change this to Fahrenheit.
 We would also want to develop an average temperature readout of the cage between all of the sensors.
 Lastly, we would want to be able to store data over time so we can watch the efficiency of the heating, and control the heating lamp from the Pi in a future project.